-A student who wishes to withdraw during a semester must do so on the Add/Drop Form provided by the Registration and Records Office.
+A student who wishes to withdraw during a semester must do so on the Add/Drop Form provided by the Registration and Records Office or process a request online.
 The student is still financially responsible to the college for all tuition and fees, subject to the applicable refund percentage.
 (See also Refunds and Changes in Schedule).
 Failing to attend class will not relieve you of your financial responsibility, even if you have not paid your bill.

-A student may withdraw or be withdrawn from a course without academic penalty at any time up to the 60% point of the semester (exact dates for each semester are available on our website and posted in the Registration and Records Office).
+A student may withdraw or be withdrawn from a course without academic penalty at any time up to the 60% point of the semester (exact dates for each semester are available on our website and posted throughout campus).
 If a student stops attending or is administratively withdrawn after this date, an "F" will be assigned.
-Students wishing to withdraw from courses are responsible to submit properly completed and signed Add/Drop Forms to the Registration and Records Office on the first floor of the Administration Building by the deadline date.
+Students wishing to withdraw from courses are responsible for submitting their request by the published deadline.
 Late withdrawals cannot be accepted.